uppsala-makerspace/laser_cutter_guide/docs/steps/start_ventilation.md

 ![The button on the ventilation timer](ventilation_timer_buttons.jpg)

-Now the ventilation timer is on.
+Now the ventilation timer is on and you will a blue LED light up.

 ![The ventilation timer is on](ventilation_timer_is_on.jpg)

-> The ventilation timer is on

 You should hear a noise start.
 This is a fan that will suck out the air from the laser cutter's